hajjiinnn/startup/README.md

 ## CSS notes:

 Things learned:
-github is amazing for mistakes;
+github is amazing for going back to working code after mistakes;

 # FONTS
 Use https://fonts.google.com/ for free fonts